-- 4.2.1 Prior to financing the subscription for a new share issue, lending Als should conduct a thorough analysis covering, among other things, the following: - the potential impact on the CAR of the lending AI; - the likely market response to the issue (e.g. the estimated subscription rate); - the overall sentiment in the stock market; and - the competence, reliability and reputation of the sponsor(s), lead manager(s), underwriter(s) and receiving bank(s) of the issue.
+- 4.2.1 Prior to financing the subscription for IPO shares, lending AIs should conduct a thorough analysis covering, among other things, the following: - the potential impact on the statutory requirements (e.g. CAR, liquidity ratios, concentration limits) applicable to the lending AI; - the likely market response to the IPO (e.g. the estimated subscription rate); - the overall sentiment in the stock market; and - the competence, reliability and reputation of the relevant parties (e.g. sponsor(s), overall coordinator, underwriter(s), designated bank(s) (where applicable), receiving bank(s), etc.) of the IPO.

-Lending Als should also have regard to other risk factors affecting the issuer (e.g. its financial strength or business outlook) based on available information in their analysis.
+Lending AIs should also have regard to other risk factors affecting the issuer (e.g. its financial strength or business outlook) based on available information in their analysis.

-4.2.2 Lending Als are expected to have general policies and guidelines approved by the Board (or a committee with delegated authority) or senior management to govern the criteria for financing the subscription for new share issues.
-Deviations from such general policies and guidelines in respect of individual financing programmes should have the approval of appropriate authority.
+4.2.2 Lending Als are expected to have general policies and guidelines approved by the Board (or a committee with delegated authority) or senior management to govern the criteria for financing the subscription for IPO shares.
+Deviations from such general policies and guidelines in respect of individual financing programmes should have the approval of the appropriate authority.